ruenahcmohr/OneBit/readme.md

   Halt machine.
   Reset is the only escape
-  0 is written to the NC output (machine halted)
+  0 is written to the NC output (machine halts by looping this instruction)

 -------------------------------------------------------------------------